schulle4u/yellow-extensions-schulle4u/daily/README.md

 Create a `[daily]` shortcut.
 On the pages you wish to show as daily pages, define a `Daily` entry in your page settings.
 Use the numeric representation for the day of the week, e. g.
 1 for monday, 2 for tuesday.

+The following optional arguments are available:

+`day` = numeric value for the day of the week (default: current day).
+`format` = show pages as list or teaser (default: teaser).

 ## Examples

 Showing all pages for the current weekday:

     [daily]

+Showing pages for saturday as list:

+    [daily 6 list]

 Here is an example content file.